winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 2. Message: carries the **stimulus/idea** of the sender
 3. Channel: medium in which messages are sent
 4. Feedback (optional; see [[Models of Communication]])
-5. Context: refers to the **interrelated conditions that affect a message**
+5. Context: refers to the **interrelated conditions that affect a message** ^context
 	- **Physical:** refers to how the place, time, environment, or distance between the communicators affect their communication
 	- **Social:** refers to your relationship of the communicators that affect their communication
 	- **Psychological:** refers to how moods/feelings can interpret how you communicate or interpret messages